Benefits & Risks Of Gastric Sleeve

 - If the staple line created during surgery begins to leak, the patient may need to undergo immediate surgery to correct the problem.

-- Weight loss may not be quite as great as with the gastric bypass.
+- Weight loss with the sleeve gastrectomy may not be quite as aggressive as with the gastric bypass.

-- The procedure cannot be reversed, although it can be revised.
+- The sleeve procedure cannot be reversed, although it can be revised.